RaspberryPiFoundation/blockly-samples/codelabs/css/css.md

     'logic_blocks': {
       'colourPrimary': "#8b4513",
       'colourSecondary':"#ff0000",
-      'colourTertiary':"#C5EAFF"
+      'colourTertiary':"#c5eaff"
     },
 ```

 How these colours are used depends on the renderer.
-The thrasos renderer uses
+The Thrasos renderer uses
 the primary colour as the `fill` of the block, the tertiary colour as the
 `stroke`, and the secondary colour as the `fill` when the block is a
 [shadow block](https://developers.google.com/blockly/guides/configure/web/toolboxes/preset#shadow_blocks).